SylvesterOgaOgaji/abuja_yarders/README.md

-# Sale4Me Connect
+# Abuja Yarder Meeting Point

-Sale4Me Connect is a robust, full-featured marketplace and community engagement platform designed to foster connection, facilitate commerce, and streamline administration.
+Abuja Yarder Meeting Point is a robust, full-featured marketplace and community engagement platform designed to foster connection, facilitate commerce, and streamline administration for the Abuja Yarders community.
 Built with modern web technologies, it bridges the gap between a vibrant community and a functional marketplace.

 ## Project Overview